Admit it; you miss those nights where you can go to sleep without worry.

 4. Use Your Scent

-Sometimes, it only takes a few seconds from when they are asleep to waking up and realizing you are no with them.
+Sometimes, it only takes a few seconds when they are asleep to wake up and realize you are no with them.

 You CAN head this off during those few seconds without actually being there.